-Town Planners is a year-long active programme of design activities co-produced with VISUAL, Carlow.
-The project examines our sense of civic space, the principles of planning and our relationships to the built environment and the world around us.
+Town Planners was a year-long active programme of design activities co-produced with VISUAL, Carlow.
+The project examined our sense of civic space, the principles of planning and our relationships to the built environment and the world around us.

-Within the building of VISUAL, The Studio Gallery has transformed over the year.
-A civic plaza is imagined for lingering, designed by Todo Por La Praxis accompanied by Paul Bokslags’ vinyl floor and wall drawing which takes its cue from road marking patterns.
-Bí URBAN, a social enterprise based in Dublin’s north-west inner city promotes health and well-being through the imaginative use of currently neglected resources (people, space, materials, systems).
-Bí URBAN’s wax and botanical products are presented alongside four versions of beehives and selection of beekeeping objects and knowledge shared by Carlow Beekeepers Association.
+Within the building of VISUAL, The Studio Gallery transformed over the year.
+A civic plaza imagined for lingering, designed by Todo Por La Praxis was accompanied by Paul Bokslags’ vinyl floor and wall drawing which takes its cue from road marking patterns.
+Bí URBAN, a social enterprise based in Dublin’s north-west inner-city promotes health and well-being through the imaginative use of currently neglected resources (people, space, materials, systems).
+Bí URBAN’s wax and botanical products were presented alongside four versions of beehives and selection of beekeeping objects and knowledge shared by Carlow Beekeepers Association.

 Through workshops in 2017, Studio Weave collected ideas, hopes and stories about Carlow and condensed them into a visual story called ‘My Carlow’, the beginning of a shared narrative for the town.
 The fantastical story follows the tale of a boy and bird and features six key strengths of Carlow, which are: the River; Innovation; Culture; Green Spaces; Heritage; Location.

-In the upcoming autumn season, artist Ruth Lyons will develop a project exploring natural habitats and shelter within the townscape of Carlow informed by the Youth Manifesto and the knowledge of Carlow Beekeepers Association.
+In the autumn season, artist Ruth E Lyons began research into natural habitats and shelter within the townscape of Carlow informed by the Youth Manifesto and the knowledge of Carlow Beekeepers Association.

-Town Planners is co-produced by VISUAL Carlow and Workhouse Union and funded through the Arts Council Engaging with Architecture Strand.
+Town Planners was co-produced by VISUAL Carlow and Workhouse Union and funded through the Arts Council Engaging with Architecture Strand.